open-aviation/tangram/docs/architecture/index.md

 The `channel` (<https://github.com/emctoo/channel>) component is a Rust-based WebSocket connection that makes the bridge between the frontend and the Redis pub/sub system.
 It is responsible for providing real-time updates from and to the frontend.

 For instance, state vectors updates from the `planes` component are sent on the Redis pub/sub and the `channel` tool listens to the channel before sending the data to the frontend through a WebSocket.
 Conversely, the bounding box of the map is sent from the frontend to the `channel` component, which then sends it on the Redis pub/sub system.
-For example, the `planes` component listens to this channel and updates the state vector table accordingly.
+For example, the `planes` component listens to this channel and updates the state vector table accordingly. -->

-## Frontend architecture
+## Frontend Plugin System

 The frontend loads plugins dynamically.
-The backend serves a `manifest.json` file listing all enabled frontend plugins.
-The core `tangram` web application fetches this manifest and dynamically imports the JavaScript entry point for each plugin, which in turn registers its components with the main application.
+The backend serves a `/manifest.json` file listing all enabled frontend plugins.
+The core `tangram` web application fetches this manifest and dynamically imports the JavaScript entry point for each plugin.
+The plugin's entry point then calls the `tangramApi.registerWidget()` function to add its Vue components to the main application.

 <!-- The frontend is based on Vue.js and provides a dynamic, real-time visualization interface for aviation data.
 It is designed to be modular, allowing users to implement their own plugins for data visualization and analysis.